Anneli Björkling

 Tuula Anneli Björkling (born 1952) is a Finnish model and beauty queen who won the 1973 Miss International pageant held at the Exposition Hall Fairgrounds in Osaka, Japan.
 She is the first Finn to win the title.

-Björkling joined the Miss World 1972 pageant in London, United Kingdom, where she placed sixth.
+Björkling previously competed in the Miss World 1972 pageant in London, United Kingdom, where she placed sixth.
 She is also the winner of the Miss Scandinavia 1973 contest, held in Tampere, Finland, in October 1972.